Heavy traffic expected as holidaymakers head away

 It's also hoped that the recent widening of State Highway 1 to three lanes each way between each Takanini and Papakura will ease congestion.

-Police hope free public transport, and warnings of extensive breath testing points, will stop people getting tipsy or drunk and then getting behind the wheel.
+For those staying in Auckland tonight, police hope free public transport, and warnings of extensive breath-testing points, will stop people getting tipsy or drunk and then getting behind the wheel.

 Tāmaki Makaurau road policing manager Inspector Scott Webb urged people to leave their cars at home, saying the initiative would let people enjoy an after-work drink and still get home safely.

-Auckland police will also be out in force breath testing people to make sure they're not tipsy or drunk when they get behind the wheel.
+Auckland police will also be out in force breath-testing people to make sure they're not tipsy or drunk when they get behind the wheel.

 AT staff and police have been conducting checkpoints across the city over the past two weekends, with a "disappointingly" high number of people caught driving under the influence, police said.